egnchen/rasp-cv-tag-detection/README.md

 This repo implements the visual positioning & controlling functionalities for the drone delivery platform.

-In essence, the program detects the aruco tag captured by the PiCam, calculates the relative position between it and the drone, and use mavlink protocol to navigate PixHawk-based drone to land on the tag safely.
+In brief, the program detects the aruco tag captured by the PiCam, calculates the relative position between it and the drone, and use mavlink protocol to navigate PixHawk-based drone to land on the tag safely.

 ## TODO List